SamanMoha/LaunchPad/README.md

 Currently we have encountered some problems concerning the interface, due to lack of time.

 We were unable to properly transfer the desired data.

+## Playing sound

+The HTML interface also allows users to play diffenrent music tracks.
+When you connect on an the launchPad interface a default music is played.
+To light up your leds, you just have to click on keyboard controls 1 through 8.
+By clicking on these keyboard controls you also change both leds colors and music displayed.
+You only can read your music while the keyboard is down.